 Please join us!
 All NEK Audubon activities and events are free and open to the public.
 For further information about any activity, call Tom (626-9071) or email email@example.com) unless otherwise noted.

-NEK Audubon Informational and Planning Meetings are held on the first Tuesday of each month.
+NEK Audubon Informational and Planning Meetings are usually held on the first Tuesday of each month.
 Join us at the Fairbanks Museum 4-5:30pm.
 Please call or email ahead, as meeting dates are subject to change.
+All NEK Audubon events and field trips are free and open to the public.

 February 19, 2014: Following Atticus: 48 High-Peaks, One Little Dog, and an Extraordinary Friendship.
 A fascinating story by author Tom Ryan and his miniature schnauzer companion named Atticus who attempted to scale twice in the dead of winter, the 48 highest peaks in the White Mountains.
 Tom and Atticus will be around to sign books after the program.